 India e-Mandates allow you to collect a one-time payment authorization from Indian customers, enabling recurring or sporadic charges without requiring the customer to be present for each transaction.
 This is a requirement from the Reserve Bank of India (RBI) for recurring card payments, and Stripe supports this through their SetupIntent API with India-specific mandate options (docs).
+When an e-Mandate is properly configured in Stripe and linked to an Orb customer, Orb can automatically charge the customer’s default payment method when issuing invoices — just like any other Stripe payment method.Documentation Index

 Why e-Mandates require extra setup

 Unlike standard card payments, India e-Mandates require the merchant to explicitly create a mandate with specific parameters (amount cap, interval, start date) as part of the payment method setup.
-This means you cannot simply attach a card to a Stripe customer — you must go through the SetupIntent flow with mandate_options configured for India.
+This means you cannot simply attach a card to a Stripe customer — you must go through the SetupIntent flow withmandate_options configured for India.

 This additional step is often a source of confusion during testing, since there is no way to create an India e-Mandate directly from the Stripe dashboard.
 You must use the Stripe API (or a frontend integration with Stripe Elements) to collect the mandate.